 Written submissions.-Pursuant to section 207.61 of the Commission's rules, each interested party response to this notice must provide the information specified below.
-The deadline for filing such responses is February 2, 2011.
-Pursuant to section 207.62(b) of the Commission's rules, eligible parties (as specified in Commission rule 207.62(b)(1)) may also file comments concerning the adequacy of responses to the notice of institution and whether the Commission should conduct expedited or full reviews.
-The deadline for filing such comments is March 18, 2011.
+The deadline for filing such responses is September 3, 2013.
+Pursuant to section 207.62(b) of the Commission's rules, eligible parties (as specified in Commission rule

+207.62(b)(1)) may also file comments concerning the adequacy of responses to the notice of institution and whether the Commission should conduct expedited or full reviews.
+The deadline for filing such comments is October 15, 2013.
 All written submissions must conform with the provisions of sections 201.8 and 207.3 of the Commission's rules and any submissions that contain BPI must also conform with the requirements of sections 201.6 and 207.7 of the Commission's rules.
-The Commission's rules do not authorize filing of submissions with the Secretary by facsimile or electronic means, except to the extent permitted by section 201.8 of the Commission's rules, as amended, 67 FR 68036 (November 8, 2002).
+Please be aware that the Commission's rules with respect to electronic filing have been amended.
+The amendments took effect on November 7, 2011.
+See 76 FR 61937 (Oct.
+6, 2011) and the newly revised Commission's Handbook on E-Filing, available on the Commission's Web site at http://edis.usitc.gov.
 Also, in accordance with sections 201.16(c) and 207.3 of the Commission's rules, each document filed by a party to the reviews must be served on all other parties to the reviews (as identified by either the public or APO service list as appropriate), and a certificate of service must accompany the document (if you are not a party to the reviews you do not need to serve your response).